 2. Materials Costs

 Material costs are raw materials, parts, components, and other materials used in the project.
 This cost expenses for all physical materials used in the construction project, from structural elements like steel beams and concrete to finishing materials like paint and tiles.
-It can change depending on market conditions, therefore thorough tracking is required to avoid overruns and maintain timely procurement.

 3. Equipment Costs

 Cost of equipment used in the project, including rental fees and maintenance costs.
-Heavy equipment such as cranes, bulldozers, excavators, and other specialized tools are necessary for construction operations.
-With the help of construction cost estimating software, these costs can be more accurately tracked and managed throughout the project.
+Heavy equipment such as cranes, bulldozers, excavators, and other specialized tools is necessary for construction operations.

 4. Overhead Costs